1.1 Sets & Numbers

 [ \mathbb{N} = \left\lbrace 1,2,3,...\right\rbrace ]

-You might already know that when we add two natural numbers the result is also a natural number.
+You might already know that adding two natural numbers always results in another natural number.
 For example, $3$ and $5$ are both natural numbers and so is $3+5=8$.

 But what if we subtract one natural number from another, is the result always in $\mathbb{N}$?
-Clearly not, since subtraction can result in negative values.
+Clearly not, since subtraction can create negative values.

 The set that combines $\mathbb{N}$ with $0$ and all the negative natural numbers $ \left\lbrace ..., -3, -2, \right\rbrace$ is called the set of integers and is represented by the symbol $\mathbb{Z}$.